 The key issue for a decision maker is to determine whether the person is in special need of financial assistance.
 In determining this, each case is to be decided on its own merits, after consideration of the person's age, medical condition and general circumstances.

-Act reference: SSAct section 7(2) An Australian resident is …
+Act reference: SSAct section 7(2) An Australian resident is a person who …

 Qualification criteria: SpNP DSP